-PRESENTATION PROJECT POLICY: The course presentation project comprises 30% of your final grade and consists of one 18 slide PowerPoint that you will submit on the last day of classes (December 5, 2018, 11:59 pm).
+PRESENTATION PROJECT POLICY: The course presentation project comprises 30% of your final grade and consists of one 18 slide PowerPoint that you will submit on June 19, 2020, 11:59 pm.
 Again, leave yourself enough time to upload your submissions and consider technical difficulties.